taming-the-state-in-react/taming-the-state-in-react/manuscript/redux/redux.md

 An action in Redux is a JavaScript object.
 It has a type and an optional payload.
 The type is often reffered as **action type**.
 While the type is a string literal, the payload can be anything.

-In the beginning, the playground to get to know Redux will be a Todo application.
+In the beginning, your playground to get to know Redux will be a Todo application.
 For instance, the following action in this application can be used to add a new todo item:

 {title="Code Playground",lang="javascript"}
 ~~~~~~~~